SpacehuhnTech/WiFiDuck/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: General questions related to the repository
+about: I have a question about this project
 title: "[Question] "
 labels: question
 assignees: ''

 ---

 > Please search for existing (open and closed) issues to avoid duplicates.
-Please put error messages and code ```inside these 3 quotes/grave accents``` (Delete this text or your issue will be closed)